VD-15/ValkyrieEngineCore/README.md

 #### 3.2.1 Creating Events

-In Valkyrie Engine, any object or class can be an event, though usually they are just POD structs.
+In Valkyrie Engine, any object or class can be an event, though we recommend using POD structs.

 ```cpp
 struct MyEvent